Contact informationFarm Address:

 Skills Desired: It is preferable for interns to have previous work or volunteer experience in organic farming/gardening, landscaping, or construction, and/or experience living in communal settings.

-Meals: All organic vegetarian/vegan meals and snacks are provided for interns and typically eaten communally.
+Meals: All organic gourmet vegetarian/vegan meals and unlimited snacks are provided for interns and typically eaten communally.

-Stipend: Interns receive free room and board, free classes/workshops, and daily hands-on skills training.
+Stipend: Interns receive free room and board, free monthly classes, and daily hands-on skills training.

-Housing: Sleeping accommodations include 2 barn loft single bedrooms (cots, twin and queen mattresses available), and 2 double bedrooms in the skoolie (renovated school bus), or you are welcome to pitch your own tent on various tent platforms and camp spots around the property.
+Housing: Sleeping accommodations include 2 single bedrooms in the barn loft, 2 double bedrooms in the skoolie (converted school bus), and 1 large tent on a platform.
+You are also welcome to pitch your own tent on various tent platforms and camp spots around the property.

 Preferred method of Contact: Email